urklc/urklc.github.io/_posts/2019-12-26-Using protocols that have associated type requirements as a generic constraint.md

 }
 ```

+From the protocol point of view, this should be legal.
+But how the compiler will compare `age` and `name` values of two different `Comparable` implementations `Animal` and `Person`.

 Here we get a compiler error as **error: protocol 'Comparable' can only be used as a generic constraint because it has Self or associated type requirements**.
 Although it's not visible at first look, the reason of this error is that if you have a reference to an object via a `Comparable` pointer instance, you will have an opportunity to call its functions.

 Within the sort function let's take the first element in array to operate on it: